anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

       to add a game icon, to add an extra button to the first scene of the game and to add images to the buttons an to add image as a background to the How To Play scene.
     - functions setSavePaths() and checkforDDrive() added
+    - ballRadius's scope was changed from private to public final static, as the altered function checkHitToBlock() in the Block class uses ballRadius to calculate more accurate ball-block collisions

 - Game Engine Class
     - instead of .stop() to stop the threads (updateThread, timeThread and PhysicsThread) interrupt was used.
     - at the run functions for each thread, the catch section of the try-catch block is changed to return from the function instead of printing the stack trace.

+- Block Class
+  - After doubling the speed of the ball, checkHitToBlock() was changed to increase accuracy of ball-block collisions.
+    The old checkHitToBlock() method is checking for exact positions of the ball relative to the block, and it was not robust enough to handle higher speeds.
+The new function allows for a range of positions to be considered as hits and adjusts well to the new speed of the ball.
 Unexpected Problems:
 1. java.lang.UnsupportedOperationException - happened after level 1, the blocks keep forming,
 in an endless loop, does not configure the next level.